 Lagging your hot water pipes with foam insulation is usually a DIY job, but if they are very hard to access you might need help from a professional.
 You can insulate your pipes in a few easy steps:

-- You can also secure the tubing with something like cable ties or adhesive tape if you think this is necessary.
+You can also secure the tubing with something like cable ties or aluminium foil tape if you think this is necessary.

 More ways to save energy